Logos and uniforms of the New York Jets: 2024–present: Legacy Collection

 In 2025 the NFL and Nike announced a "Rivalries" uniform program, to be phased in over four seasons, which would feature new designs to be worn by each team in a single home game against a divisional opponent.
 The first teams to receive these designs would be those in the NFC West and AFC East, including the Jets; the designs were announced on August 28, 2025.
-The Jets' design is dubbed "Gotham City Football" and will be worn on December 7 against the Miami Dolphins.
+The Jets' design is dubbed "Gotham City Football" and was worn on December 7 against the Miami Dolphins.
 The base color of the jersey and pants is a slightly green-tinted shade of black, for which the franchise has revived the nickname "Gotham Green"; the numerals are silver outlined in dark grey, rendered in a custom "Gothic" typeface, with the player's name in silver sans-serif block letters on the back.
 On the shoulders are black-grey-black UCLA-style stripes, and the sleeve caps are black with a grey pattern meant to resemble New York City manhole covers; TV numerals are on the sleeves.
 The helmet is matte black with a black facemask, the "JETS" wordmark logo on each side in silver outlined in grey, and a dark grey center stripe with the manhole-cover pattern.
 The pants have black-grey-black striping (matching the shoulder stripes) on the seams from hip to cuff.

+In 2026 the Jets added a fourth, "White Out" alternate helmet with a white shell and facemask, the primary wordmark logo in green, and a single green center stripe.
+The team announced that it would wear these helmets with its primary white uniforms and white socks for its home opener against the Green Bay Packers on September 20.